The life and times of Jimmy Carter

 Carter's election coincided with a worldwide energy crisis, which led to lowered speed limits and other frugality measures.
 Seen here in February 1977, he signs a disaster relief declaration for cold-stricken Buffalo, N.Y., while wearing a sweater to chase the chill in the lowered temperature of the White House.

 Youth in the Oval Office

 The Carters moved into the White House with their daughter, Amy.
 The first child to live in the executive mansion since John Kennedy's children, Amy received intense scrutiny from the media.
 Here she sits on her father's lap in the Oval Office during 1978.

 At the same time as he was dealing with the Panama Canal issue, Carter launched a concerted effort to bring peace in the Mideast, particularly after the Yom Kippur War of 1977.
-The efforts led to the August, 1978, Camp David peace talks between Israeli Prime Minister Menachem Begin, right, and Egypt's Anwar Sadat, left, at the presidential retreat in Maryland.
-Israel and Egypt signed a historic peace agreement on March 26, 1979, making Egypt the first Arab nation to recognize the Jewish State.
+The efforts led to the August 1978 Camp David peace talks between Israeli Prime Minister Menachem Begin, right, and Egypt's Anwar Sadat.
+Here, they clasp hands on the north lawn of the White House after signing the peace treaty between Egypt and Israel on March 26, 1979, making Egypt the first Arab nation to recognize the Jewish State.

 In addition to the energy crisis, Carter had other pressing domestic issues, one of them being Love Canal, a neighborhood that had been built on top of a toxic waste landfill.
 The Superfund law was created in response to the situation and federal disaster money was appropriated to demolish approxmately 500 houses and several schools.
 In this picture, Mark Zanatian, one of the children endangered by the Love Canal chemicals, waves a banner in protest during a neighborhood protest meeting on Aug.
 5, 1978.